TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 **LiquidCrystal_I2C**: This library allows easy control of the Liquid Crystal display with I2C interface.
 It can be found at [https://github.com/johnrickman/LiquidCrystal_I2C].

-**PCF8575**: This library enables communication with I2C relay boards based on the PCF8575 IC.
+**PCF8575**: This library enables communication with I2C 16-channel relay board based on the PCF8575 IC.
 It can be found at [https://github.com/xreef/PCF8575_library/tree/master].

+**PCF8574**: This library enables communication with I2C 8-channel relay board based on the PCF8575 IC.
+It can be found at [https://github.com/xreef/PCF8574_library].

 **AccelStepper**: This library provides advanced stepper motor control, including acceleration and deceleration.
 It can be found at [https://github.com/waspinator/AccelStepper].